-About 300 longshoremen (dockers) demonstrated against Swedish Prime Minister Olof Palme, in New York on Wednesday (June 10).
+Background: About 300 longshoremen (dockers) demonstrated against Swedish Prime Minister Olof Palme, in New York on Wednesday (June 10).
 They were protesting against his country's attitude towards American involvement in the Indo-China war.

 The Longshoremen carried American flags and placards urging people not to buy Swedish products, in particular Volvo and Saab cars.

 The Police confined the demonstrators behind police barriers two blocks away from the Waldorf Astoria Hotel where Mr. Palme was addressing members of the Foreign Policy Association.

 The demonstrators were protesting against the giving of asylum, by Sweden, to American deserters and draft-evaders; and also for aid sent to North Vietnam.
 In his address, Mr. Palme noted that Swedish law gives the right to asylum to deserters and draft-evaders from all countries, and that his country has given aid to both North and South Vietnam.